n8n vs Pipedream Comparison

 AI agent capabilities take different approaches

 n8n treats AI as workflow nodes.
 It implements AI using LangChain's JavaScript framework surfaced through visual cluster nodes.
-You assemble an agent by connecting a language model node (OpenAI, Anthropic, Ollama, and others), tool nodes (search, database queries, or any n8n workflow via the Workflow Tool), and memory nodes for conversation history.
-The agent loop sits inside the same canvas as your business logic, so you can add If nodes, data validation, and human-in-the-loop approvals before and after the AI acts.
+You assemble an agent by connecting a language model node (OpenAI, Anthropic, Ollama, and others), tool nodes (search, database queries, or any n8n workflow), and memory nodes for conversation history.
+The agent loop sits inside the same canvas as your business logic, so you can add conditional branching, data validation, and human-in-the-loop approvals before and after the AI acts. n8n also supports both sides of the Model Context Protocol: the MCP Client node calls external MCP servers, and the MCP Server Trigger makes any n8n workflow callable by external AI platforms like Claude or ChatGPT.

 Source: n8n